xythub/xythub.github.io/pages/xyt/lib_csharp.md

 client.Check();
 ```

-Diagnostic information is printed to console and saved to a file (`xyt-csharp-VERSION-TIMESTAMP.info`).
+Diagnostic information is printed to the console and saved to a file (`xyt-csharp-VERSION-TIMESTAMP.info`).

 ### Proxies